offbyone/ideas/content/old/general-thoughts/yes-im-still-alive.md

+---
-Title: Yes, i'm still alive
+title: Yes, i'm still alive
+slug: yes-im-still-alive
-date: 2003-02-05 06:45
+date: "2003-02-05 06:45"
+category: General Thoughts
+tags:
+  - ping
+  - school
+  - space
+  - tragedy
 author: offby1
-category: General Thoughts
-tags: ping, school, space, tragedy
-slug: yes-im-still-alive
 status: draft
+---
 It's just that i haven't had anything to say.

 The whole Columbia thing is still a bit depressing.
 I've been roaming about in a bit of a fog, which isn't a good thing, given that i have a midterm on Friday.
 A fairly hard one, as well.